zetaPRIME/sb.StardustSuite/StardustLib/sys/metagui/readme.md

   "title" : "Example Tab", // The tab's displayed title.
   "icon" : "blob.png", // The tab's icon; 16x16 or smaller.
   "visible" : true, // Whether the tab widget itself is visible.
 Same rules as on widgets.
+  "color" : "ff00ff", // The accent color of the tab.
   "contents" : [ ], // The contents of the tab's connected page.
 ]
 "bottomBar" : [ ], // Contents of an optional bar below the contents.
 Mostly useful for vertical tab layout.